yingweiwo

 Absorption, Distribution and Excretion

-22 to 42 L
+22 to 42 liters

-152 - 267 mL/min [patients with coronary artery disease]
+152-267 ml/min [patients with coronary artery disease]

-About 65 and 25% of a single dose of tirofiban is excreted in urine and feces, respectively, principally as unchanged parent drug.
-Plasma clearance of tirofiban in healthy individuals ranges from 213-314 mL/minute, with renal clearance accounting for 39-69% of plasma clearance.
-In patients with coronary artery disease, the plasma clearance of tirofiban ranges from 152-267 mL/minute and does not appear to be influenced by gender or race; renal clearance in these patients accounts for 39% of plasma clearance.
-Plasma clearance is about 19-26% lower in geriatric patients (those exceeding 65 years of age) with coronary artery disease than in younger patients.
-Plasma clearance appears to be independent of dose in healthy individuals and is not appreciably affected by mild to moderate hepatic insufficiency.
-In patients with renal impairment (creatinine clearance less than 30 mL per minute), including those requiring hemodialysis, plasma clearance of tirofiban is decreased by greater than 50% compared with that in individuals with normal renal function.
-Tirofiban is removed by hemodialysis.
+Tirofiban binds to plasma proteins at approximately 65%...
+The steady-state volume of distribution of tirofiban is 22-42 liters.
+It is currently unknown whether tirofiban is distributed into breast milk or crosses the placenta.
+However, the drug is distributed into breast milk in rats and crosses the placenta in pregnant rats and rabbits.
+Following a single dose of tirofiban, approximately 65% and 25% are excreted in the urine and feces, respectively, primarily in undiluted form.
+In healthy individuals, the plasma clearance of tirofiban is 213–314 mL/min, with renal clearance accounting for 39–69% of the plasma clearance.
+In patients with coronary artery disease, the plasma clearance of tirofiban is 152–267 mL/min, and appears to be independent of sex or race; in these patients, renal clearance accounts for 39% of the plasma clearance.
+The plasma clearance in elderly patients (over 65 years of age) with coronary artery disease is approximately 19–26% lower than in younger patients.
+In healthy individuals, plasma clearance appears to be dose-independent and is not significantly affected by mild to moderate hepatic impairment.
+In patients with impaired renal function (creatinine clearance less than 30 mL/min), including those requiring hemodialysis, the plasma clearance of tirofiban is more than 50% lower than in those with normal renal function.
+Tirofiban can be removed by hemodialysis.

 Metabolism appears to be limited.